 Attorneys for PSSU drew up a Declaration of Trust Document which was adopted by the Executive Board of PSSU in 1975.
 As the Fund has grown in size, the Declaration of Trust has been amended from time to time by the Executive Board to make provisions for growth and to assure a sound legal basis for the Fund.

-Dauphin County was the first employer to negotiate contributions for its employees and provide Fund benefits beginning in January, 1975.
-Since then other local units have negotiated contributions to the Fund for nearly 2000 employees in local units throughout Pennsylvania.
+Dauphin County was the first employer to negotiate contributions for its employees and provide Fund benefits beginning in January 1975.
+Since then, other local units have negotiated contributions to the Fund for nearly 1500 employees in local units throughout Pennsylvania.

 WHO CAN JOIN THE TRUST